nus-cs2103/website-base/admin/project-deliverables-pe.md

 **Type** labels:
 * `type.FunctionalityBug`: A functionality does not work as specified/expected.
 * `type.FeatureFlaw`: Some functionality missing from a feature delivered in v1.4 in a way that the feature becomes less useful to the intended target user for _normal_ usage. i.e., the feature is not 'complete'.
 In other words, an acceptance testing bug that falls within the scope of v1.4 features.
 These issues are counted against the 'depth and completeness' of the feature.
-* `type.DocTypo`: A minor typo in the documentation %%e.g., spelling error%% that does not affect the users.
 * `type.DocumentationBug`: A flaw in the documentation that can potentially affect the user %%e.g., a missing step, a wrong instruction, typos that affect users%%
 </box>
 </div>